 CASE STATUS IN THE INVENTORY:

 “In Stock” means that the case has passed all due diligence and is ready for immediate funding.
-The case is available for immediate re-sale as it is in inventory.
+The case is available for immediate re-sale.

-Because this is a fast moving marketplace, our buyers pick cases nearly always in the “Coming Soon” stage while they are being processed and before the court date.
+Because this is a fast moving marketplace, our buyers often chose cases in the “Coming Soon” stage while they are being processed and before the court date.
 These buyers are aware that occasionally cases (about 1 in 15) do not close, and that generally, the purchase process takes from 30 to 60 days, with most of the delays due to the court process.
-The status of a case will be shown in the “Notes” field of a case, which looks like this on the inventory page:

 RESERVATION AND CONTRACTS: